Toxic gas leak in South Africa has killed 16 people, including 3 children, police say | Law-Order

 Boksburg is the city where 41 people died after a truck carrying liquefied petroleum gas got stuck under a bridge and exploded on Christmas Eve.

-Ntladi said Wednesday's deaths were caused by nitrate gas that leaked from a gas cylinder being kept in a shack.
-He said the canister had emptied out in the leak and teams were able to begin going over an area stretching out 100 metres (100 yards) from the cylinder to check for more casualties.
+Ntladi said Wednesday's deaths were caused by a nitrate gas that leaked from a gas cylinder being kept in a shack.
+He said the cannister had emptied out in the leak and teams were able to begin going over an area stretching out 100 metres (yards) from the cylinder to check for more casualties.

 Investigators were searching through narrow alleys between shacks, cast into darkness by the lack of streetlights — a common situation in the deeply impoverished informal settlements found in and around South Africa's cities.
 Six police cars, an armoured vehicle and one ambulance were parked at the entrance to the Angelo settlement.